Harry-S-W/OAS/README.md

 ## Acknowledgements

- - Joshua Woodhouse, University of York - For contributions to the anchor/centering logic and uncertainty propagation.
+ - Joshua Woodhouse, University of York - For contributions to the anchor/centering logic, uncertainty propagation, and curvature.